TH3SOLO1ST/solar-panel-degradation/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under MIT License - see [LICENSE](LICENSE) file for details.

 ## Citation